mianabi/Conference-CloudNativeDevelopment/nginx/README.md

-in this Section:
+## Config NGINX as a Reverse Proxy and  SSL Termination

-1-Configured NGINX as a Reverse Proxy Server
+### 1-Configured NGINX as a Reverse Proxy Server

-2-Configured SSL Termination
+### 2-Configured SSL Termination

-  2-1- Generates SSL Certificates(Self=Signed) with openssl in Linux
+###   2-1- Generates SSL Certificates(Self=Signed) with openssl in Linux

-  2-2- Imported Certificates to proxy Server
+###   2-2- Imported Certificates to proxy Server

-  2-3- Configures SSL cert trust between client and API
+###   2-3- Configures SSL cert trust between client and API

-3-Configured internal Docker Compose Network For Services
+### 3-Configured internal Docker Compose Network For Services

-4-Registered DNS names for Services and Proxy Server Requests
+### 4-Registered DNS names for Services and Proxy Server Requests

 to Generate key and crt file Certificates(Self=Signed) with openssl in Linux:
 ```yml